smithjd/sqlpetr/README.md

 If you are working through the code in the book, you will need to install this package first.
 Note that these instructions assume Windows or MacOS.
 For Linux, you will need to install some Linux packages.
-See below for the details on Ubuntu “Bionic Beaver”, Debian “stretch” or Arch Linux.
+See below for the details on Ubuntu “Bionic Beaver”, Debian “stretch”, Fedora 29 or Arch Linux.

 1. Make sure you have a writeable personal library.